Yizack/mailchannels/docs/modules/sub-accounts.md

 Creates a new sub-account under the parent account.

 > [!IMPORTANT]
-> Sub-accounts are only available to parent accounts on 100K and higher plans
+> Sub-accounts are only available to parent accounts on 100K and higher plans.

 ### Usage